inBeat/inbeat-website/content/top-influencers/tiktok/home-decor/canada/montreal/_index.md

 ---
-title: Top 10 Home Decor TikTok Influencers In Montreal In 2023
+title: Top 10 Home Decor TikTok Influencers In Montreal In 2024
 description: >-
-  Find top home decor TikTok influencers in Montreal in 2023.
-Most popular hashtags: #fyp #homedecor #foryoupage #foryou.
+  Find top home decor TikTok influencers in Montreal in 2024.
+Most popular hashtags: #homedecor #fyp #foryoupage #learnontiktok.
 platform: TikTok
-hits: 5
+hits: 4
-text_top: See the most popular TikTok profiles on inBeat.
+text_top: Analyze the top-rated TikTok influencers on inBeat.
-text_bottom: inBeat aggregates 5 TikTok influencers like this in Montreal, Canada for you to contact.
+text_bottom: inBeat holds 4 TikTok influencers like this in Montreal, Canada for you to connect with.
 profiles:
   - username: "fleuroutlines"
     fullname: >-